naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 * `comparator`: The comparison expression; can be one of `[">", "<", ">=", "<=", "==", "!="]`
 * `base`: The field or value to compare to
-* `adjustment`: The adjustment field or value to make to the base expression, if any.
-If specified `op` must also be provided
+* `adjustment`: The adjustment to make to the base expression, if any.
+If specified, `op` must also be provided
 * `op`: The operation to make the adjustment for; can be one of `["+", "-", "*", "/"]`.
 If specified, `adjustment` must also be provided

 The value to compare to (`base`) can be another field in the schema OR one of the four special keywords related to the current date (i.e. the exact time/date at time of validation).